African Lovebirds are small birds native to the African region. Their diet consists mainly of various types of seeds.

 Other Compounds:

-- Beta-glucans: Oats are rich in beta-glucans, a type of soluble fibre known for its heart health benefits.
+Beta-glucans: Oats are rich in beta-glucans, a soluble fiber known for its heart-health benefits.